constantinhager/SecretManagement.PleasantPasswordServer/README.md

 > **You do not have to provide the whole array.**

-You can provide this hashtable to `Set-Secret` and `Set-SecretInfo`.
+You can provide this hashtable to `Set-SecretInfo`.

-An Example Metadata Array is:

 ```powershell